unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 </ItemGroup>
 ```

+We recommend to add the `UnoIcon` on `base.props` because this file is imported by all head projects, that way, you don't need to add the same configuration on each head project.

+If you want, you can see our sample project [here](https://github.com/unoplatform/uno.resizetizer/blob/main/samples/NewTemplate/Resizetizer.Extensions.Sample.Base/base.props#L16-L18) where this step is configured.

 # [**Shared Project Based Solution**](#tab/sharedproject)

 * Create an `Icons` folder inside the Shared project, and add the files related to the app icon there.